 Fear and Anxiety; there is a difference.

-Fear is what you experience if there is am immediate danger – such as having a bear right beside you now.
+Fear is what you experience if there is an immediate danger – such as having a bear right beside you now.

 Both lead to a stress response (which is behind some of the anxiety you experience).
-With fear, it is a useful stress response, and helps you deal with the bear!
+With fear is a useful stress response and helps you deal with the bear!
 With anxiety, there is a tendency for your stress response to get stuck ‘in the on position’ as your brain has no idea when it is okay to calm down.
-If you didn’t watch the video, I would urge to watch it, as this is explained much better in the video!
+If you didn’t watch the video, I would urge you to watch it, as this is explained much better in the video!